udamir/youtrack-client/README.md

   WorkItems: ResourceApi.WorkItemsApi
 }
 ```

+List of all method in resources can be found in "src/resources" folder.

 ## Contributing
 When contributing, keep in mind that it is an objective of `youtrack-client` to have no package dependencies.
 This may change in the future, but for now, no new dependencies.